FreeMasen/WiredForge.com/content/blog/rusty_ecma/what_is_a_scanner.md

 }
 ```

-At this point all we have left to do is provide a small CLI user interface for it.
+At this point all we have left to do is provide a small CLI for it.
 Let's update `main` to include the following.
 It is a bit of a naive approach to parsing arguments but we don't really need much.

 ```rust
 fn main() {